With changes in our environment, food and overall stress levels, it’s hard to say just how many kids are suffering from tic disorders.

 More on Tourette Syndrome

 While the news focuses on the cursing side of Tourette Syndrome, it’s important to know that many kids have mild to moderate cases.
 This means that they do not shout out obscenities or have less than stellar lives.
 The condition is very manageable and has no bearing on a child’s future.
 However, it can be distressing and frustrating for children and parents alike.
 Many people are motivated to find solutions to their tics and twitches, especially if they interfere with life activities.
+In many cases, symptoms tend to improve overtime and many children find their tics to be much less severe or gone entirely by the time they reach adulthood.
+Still, adults can still have tics or a diagnosis of Tourette’s and experience the same tics that children with T.S. would have.
+Some prime examples of common tics in children and adults are:

 Whether your child suffers from tics, or has a diagnosis of T.S., all is not lost.
 There’s much you can do to alleviate your child’s symptoms naturally.
 Here’s how.